Get 80% off your plan for your first 6 months.*

 Personal income tax

 Individuals pay taxes on their personal income.
-These taxes are often progressive, meaning they increase as income rises.
+These taxes are progressive, meaning you pay higher rates as your income rises through each tax band.

 Business income tax for sole traders and partnerships

-Profits (or losses) from the business are combined with the owner’s other income and reported on their personal return.
-They pay personal income tax on the final amount.
+Profits (or losses) from the business are combined with your other income and reported on your personal Self Assessment return.
+You pay personal income tax on the total amount.

-Partnerships generally file a separate business tax return as well, which the tax office checks against the personal returns of the partners.
+Partnerships file a separate business tax return as well, which HMRC checks against the personal returns of each partner.

 Business income tax for companies

-Companies pay taxes on their net profits.
-These taxes are often at a ‘flat rate’, meaning the same tax rate applies no matter how big or small the profit may be.
-The dividends or salaries the company pays its owners are taxed as part of the recipient's personal income tax.
+Any dividends or salaries the company pays its owners are then taxed as part of the recipient's personal income tax.

 How to calculate income tax